jcar787/scrum-guide-notes/scrum-guide-notes.md

   anticipated releases of functionality or capability of the product
 - The result of the Sprint Review is a revised Product Backlog that defines the probable Product Backlog items for the next Sprints.

+### Sprint Retrospective
+- The Sprint Retrospective is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint
+- The Sprint Retrospective occurs after the Sprint Review and prior to the next Sprint Planning
+- This is at most a 3 hour meeting for one month Sprints, for shorter Sprints is shorter.
+- The purpose of the Sprint Retrospective is to:
+  - Inspect how the last Sprint went with regards to people, relationships, process and tools
+  - Identify and order the major items that went well and potential improvements
+  - Create a plan for implementing improvements to the way the Scrum Team does its work
+- The Scrum Master encourages the Scrum Team to improve, within the Scurm process framework
+- During each Sprint Retrospective the Scrum Team should have identified improvements that it will implement in the next Sprint.
+- Implementing these improvements is the adaptation to inspection of the Scrum Team itself.
+- The Sprint Retrospective provides a formal opportunity to focus on inspection and adaptation.

+## Scrum Artifacts